dinhanhthi/dinhanhthi.com/posts/angular/2021-03-04-angular-2-service-dependency-injection-routing.md

 {path: '...', canActivateChild: [AuthGuard], component: ..., children: ...}
 ```

-([video](https://www.udemy.com/course/the-complete-guide-to-angular-2/learn/lecture/6656346#overview) + [file](https://github1s.com/dinhanhthi/learn-angular-complete-guide/blob/master/12-routing-final/src/app/servers/edit-server/can-deactivate-guard.service.ts)) Control whether you are allowed to leave a route or not ← Confirm to leave the input/changes!!! solve the problem of user accidentially navigating away!!!
+([video](https://www.udemy.com/course/the-complete-guide-to-angular-2/learn/lecture/6656346#overview) + [file](https://github1s.com/dinhanhthi/learn-angular-complete-guide/blob/master/12-routing-final/src/app/servers/edit-server/can-deactivate-guard.service.ts)) Control whether you are allowed to leave a route or not ← ==Confirm to leave the input/changes==!!! solve the problem of user accidentially navigating away!!!

-→ **Idea**: angular router can execute `canDeactivate()` in a service (`can-deactivate-guard.service.ts`) > component we are currently on has `canDeactivate()` ← how guard communicates with our components.
+**Idea**: angular router can execute `canDeactivate()` in a service (`can-deactivate-guard.service.ts`) > component we are currently on has `canDeactivate()` ← how guard communicates with our components.

 ```jsx
 // can-deactivate-guard.service.ts